ivan-guerra/programmador.com/content/posts/2025/keyball44.md

 more.
 Not to mention they also sell additional equipment such as tenting kits and the TRRS cable required to connect the two halves of the keyboard.
-A keyball44 from HolyKeebs with modest customization and assembly will run you about $350 shipping included. $75 of the price covers assembly.
+A keyball44 from HolyKeebs with modest customization and assembly will run you about 350 USD shipping included.
+Included in that price is about 75 dollars worth of assembly.
 If you purchase the tenting kit, cable, and trackball, you'll be looking at about $400 all in.

 One thing to keep in mind is that if you're purchasing a pre-built board, you shouldn't expect same day delivery.
 The lead time is usually about a month.
 Keep